daemoncost/Journal-Research-Data-Policy/README-dev.txt

 in Jupyter notebooks—keep notebooks focused on using and combining functions for analysis.

 Dependencies: add all the dependencies to the requirements.txt file.
-When choosing not a standard package, make sure that it is maintained and doesn't have weird dependencies itself.
+When choosing not a standard package, make sure that it is maintained and doesn't have weird dependencies.

 3. Version Control Best Practices
 Branching Strategy:

 Main Branch: The main branch should always be stable and ready for production.
 Only well-tested code should be merged here.
 Feature Branches: For new features or bug fixes, create a separate branch (feature/feature-name or bugfix/bug-description) and submit a pull request for review.
+After the work on the feature branch is done, merge-squash the branch to dev.
 Pull Requests (PRs): Before merging a PR, ensure it is reviewed by at least one other team member.
 Use descriptive titles and include a summary of changes.

 Commit Messages: